bitemyapp/learnhaskell/README.md

 ## Haskell Programming from First Principles.

-[@dmvianna](https://github.com/dmvianna) wanted me to let you know that these are just the _free_ recommended resources.
+[@dmvianna](https://github.com/dmvianna) wanted me to let you know that the below are just the _free_ recommended resources.
 If you're willing to check out a book, we heartily recommend our own [Haskell Book!](http://haskellbook.com).
+If you can't afford the book for any reasons, please email us using the contact information at [our support page](http://haskellbook.com/support.html).

 ### Haskell Book subsumes all of the primary resources recommended here